somosnlp/somosnlp.org/pages/hackathon/bases.md

 ---
-title: Bases del Hackathon Somos NLP 2024
+title: Bases of Somos NLP Hackathon 2024
-description: Todo lo que necesitas saber para presentar un buen proyecto al hackathon
+description: All you need to know to present a good project at the hackathon
-lang: es
+lang: en
 cover: https://somosnlp.github.io/assets/images/eventos/20230301_hackathon_wip.png
 ---